 Deploy DIY technology for extra protection

-You can also use make a few cosmetic adjustments around the home to increase security during the summer.
+You can also make a few cosmetic adjustments around the home to increase security during the summer.
 Adding additional lighting and cutting down your shrubs before it gets too hot outside are just a few ways that you can make your perimeter less appealing to burglars.
 Inside your home, take precautions by hiding valuable items in unexpected places.

 Minimize a long list of other potential security threats